panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 `const id = setTimeout(() => controller.abort(), timeout)` starts a timing function.
 After `timeout` time, if the timining function wasn't cleared, `controller.abort()` is going to abort (or cancel) the fetch request.

 Next line `await fetch(resource, { ...option, signal: controller.signal })` starts properly the fetch request.
-Note the special property `singal` assigned with `controller.singal`: this is how you make the `fetch()` request being controlled by the abort controller.
+Note the special property `signal` assigned with `controller.signal`: this is how you make the `fetch()` request being controlled by the abort controller.

 Finally, `clearTimeout(id)` clears the abort timining function.